 Based on these and dozens of other studies, it seems clear that coffee can protect against dementia and stroke.

-Consumption of caffeinated coffee could cut mouth and throat cancer risk by 50%, according to one study.
+To the contrary, according to one study, consumption of coffee could cut mouth and throat cancer risk by 50%.

 Reasons To Be Concerned About Coffee Consumption

 Of course, there’s more to the story.
-The caffeine in coffee makes some people feel jittery, anxious, and restless.
+The caffeine in coffee makes some people feel stressed out.

 And for many people, it can become addictive — leading to headaches and withdrawal symptoms when they miss a day.